1,000 people stuck overnight in Japan traffic jam stretching 9 miles long

 Tokyo (CNN)More than 1,000 people in Japan spent Thursday night stuck on a highway in their cars, waiting out a traffic jam with little food or water during a heavy snowstorm.

-The traffic jam, on the Kanetsu Expressway connecting Tokyo and Niigata prefectures, began Thursday morning after a car got stuck in deep snow in the middle of the highway, grinding traffic to a halt, according to the Nippon Expressway Company (NEXCO), the country's highway operator.
+Reports of the traffic jam, on the Kanetsu Expressway connecting Tokyo and Niigata prefectures, began emerging on Wednesday.
+By the early hours of Thursday morning, authorities had closed the highway entrance to alleviate clogging.

+The jam began after a car got stuck in deep snow in the middle of the highway, grinding traffic to a halt, according to the Nippon Expressway Company (NEXCO), the country's highway operator.

 The country's central and northern regions had been hit with heavy snowfall that morning, disrupting transit and causing some communities to lose power.

-Traffic on the highway stayed halted for the rest of the day.
-At its peak on Thursday night, the jam stretched to 15 kilometers (about 9.3 miles), NEXCO told CNN.
-The jam continued through Friday; the lanes coming from Tokyo eventually cleared out, but the lanes heading into the capital were still halted.
+Traffic built up on the stalled highway; at its peak on Thursday night, the jam stretched to 15 kilometers (about 9.3 miles), NEXCO told CNN.
+Some segments of the long traffic line were able to move slowly with starts and stops, but some motorists remained stuck in place for more than 40 hours.

+The jam continued through Friday; the lanes coming from Tokyo eventually cleared, but the lanes heading into the capital were still halted.
 As of noon on Friday, there were still 1,000 cars stuck.

 Photos of the highway show the long lines of unmoving cars, many with piles of snow on top of and around their vehicles, stranded amid snow-covered fields.

-Some limited relief came earlier on Thursday when emergency responders passed out rice balls, bread, crackers, sweet snacks, and 600 bottles of water, as well as thousands of liters of gasoline and diesel oil.
+Some limited relief came on Thursday when emergency responders passed out rice balls, bread, crackers, sweet snacks, and 600 bottles of water, as well as thousands of liters of gasoline and diesel oil.

 But it wasn't enough, with drivers stuck for many more hours in the cold.

-Note: This story was updated to reflect that the traffic jam started on Wednesday.